Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/custom-external-credentials.md

 * The Credential is marked as `DELETING`
     * Check the `metadata.state` value for `DELETING`

-### Integrate using a Watch Topic
+### Integrate using a watch topic

-See [Set up integrations through Watch Topics](/docs/integrate_with_central/integrate-with-watchtopics) for a full description of setting up Watch Topics.
+See [Set up integrations through watch topics](/docs/integrate_with_central/integrate-with-watchtopics) for a full description of setting up watch topics.

 ### Integrating using a Webhook